awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-containers-inference-private.md

                   }
    ```

 1. Create the primary container object that you want to pass to `create_model`, using the image configuration object that you created in the previous step\.

+   Provide your image in [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier) form\.
+If you provide your image using the `:latest` tag, there is a risk that SageMaker pulls a newer version of the image than intended\.
+Using the digest form ensures that SageMaker pulls the intended image version\.

    ```
    primary_container = {
        'ContainerHostname': 'ModelContainer',
-       'Image': 'myteam.myorg.com/docker-local/my-inference-image:latest',
+       'Image': 'myteam.myorg.com/docker-local/my-inference-image:<IMAGE-TAG>',
        'ImageConfig': image_config
    }
    ```